https://www.apollohealthco.com/wp-content/uploads/2020/12/AdobeStock_300851545-copy.jpeg

 • Keto Mojo (starts at $44.99, free shipping, includes ten glucose and ten ketone strips)

-This is a similar dual system device that also measures glucose and ketones (BHB) through finger sticks.
-While it can detect low levels of BHB, it’s somewhat less accurate than the Precision Xtra above.
+This is a similar dual-system device that also measures glucose and ketones (BHB) through finger sticks.
+It also detects low levels of BHB and has a similar accuracy to the Precision Xtra above.
 The big bonus with this system is the less expensive strips.
-On the manufacturer’s website, glucose strips can be purchased for 23 cents and ketone strips are 80 cents when purchased in quantities of sixty.
+On the manufacturer’s website, you can purchase 60 of each (glucose and ketone strips) for $55.99, and you can find this deal here.

 Track Exercise